nicolaikraus/HoTT-Agda/README.md

 My projects can be found in the folder 'nicolai'; the rest of the fork will be synchronized with the HoTT library.
+For a description of the projects in 'nicolai', see the readme file there.

 Acknowledgments (in addition to those inherited from the library):